Whiteknight/ParserObjects/docs/v3/expression_example.md

 );
 ```

-The `First` parser will attempt to find the end, and returns immediately if it does.
-If it doesn't see the end, however, it will invoke the `Produce` parser which will throw that exception.
+The `If` parser will attempt to find the end, and returns a dummy boolean value if it is found.
+Otherwise, it fails.

 We can use a similar technique in our expression parser.
 We can see a pattern "`<number>`" or a pattern "`<number> <operator> <number>`" but not just "`<number> <operator>`".
 First, let's start by defining a new method for a parser which throws an error: